 - 1. Two (2) complete working headlamps.

 - 2. Sleeping bag with winter or arctic rating.

 - 3. One set (4) of booties per dog.

 - 4. One pound of food per dog in team leaving each checkpoint.

 - 5. One day's ration of food for the musher leaving each checkpoint.

 - 6. Knife

 - 7. Ax (minimum size 22 inches).

 - 8. First aid kit (for musher and dogs) including Ace bandages and pressure dressings for severe bleeding

 - 9. A cable cutter you know will cut your cable gangline.
 (It is strongly recommended that this be carried in an easily accessible spot.)

 - 10. Compass

 - 11. Waterproof matches or a lighter

-- 12. Musher's veterinary log book

-- 13. Snowshoes required for UP200; optional for Midnight Run - 14.
+- 12. Musher's veterinary log book - 13.
+Snowshoes required for UP200 - a) One operational pair of snowshoes with bindings, each snowshoe to be at least 252 square inches in size. - b) Optional for Midnight Run - 14.
 Spot tracker GPS unit (provided by race organization) - 15.
 Promotional materials, as determined by the UP200 - 16.
 Blinking light on lead dog is optional but strongly recommended